dhagmann/deliberation-assets/projects/constructive_disagreement/super_sabbatical/role_provost_pep_talk.md

 type: noResponse
 ---

-# A "Pep Talk" for the Provost.
+# A Message for the Provost.

 At most universities, the Provost is the senior leader in charge of all things related to faculty, research, and teaching.
 Recruiting and retaining star faculty is a very important element of the job, but so is maintaining a health culture for the entire community.